 Are There Disadvantages to Drinking Coffee?

-No food or beverage is perfect, and while you may find numerous health benefits associated with drinking coffee on a daily basis, there are some potential downsides.
+No food or beverage is perfect, and while you may find numerous health benefits associated with drinking coffee daily, there are some potential downsides.

 First, the caffeine in coffee can create an addiction.
-Even the word, “addiction,” conjures up negative associations, and the addiction to caffeine can actually cause sleeplessness or insomnia, according to Everyday Health.
+Even the word, “addiction,” conjures up negative associations, and the caffeine addiction can actually cause sleeplessness or insomnia, according to Everyday Health.

 Additionally, cafestol and kahweol, two compounds in coffee, have been linked to an increase in LDL cholesterol, according to reports from Healthline.com.
 Although filtering your coffee properly can reduce the presence of these compounds, you’re still likely to get some in your cup.
 This means that those with existing cholesterol issues should carefully consider the effects coffee could have on their condition.

 Coffee is one of the most widely used stimulants on the planet, and it’s likely to continue growing in popularity following the wealth of research recently done on its health benefits.
 The science behind coffee’s positive impact on your body suggests that it can protect against numerous life-threatening conditions including cancer and diabetes, it can help reduce the likelihood of mental health issues like Alzheimer’s and dementia, and it can lead to overall positive feelings and good health.